Tap to close

 The Quasi-Contract Error

 In the late 18th century, Lord Mansfield attempted to systematize these claims in Moses v.
-Macferlan, drawing on Roman law to explain that certain obligations arose not from genuine promises but were "imposed by law" — what the Romans called quasi ex contractu.
-Over time, the phrase contracted to "quasi-contract," which unfortunate label caused later generations to view this body of law as merely an appendage of contract, rather than a distinct and independent category.
+Macferlan, drawing on Roman law to explain that certain obligations arose not from genuine promises but were "imposed by law," what the Romans called quasi ex contractu.
+Over time, the phrase contracted to "quasi-contract," and that unfortunate label caused later generations to view this body of law as merely an appendage of contract, rather than a distinct and independent category.
 This led courts astray for over a century.

 The error was compounded by the widespread misreading of Lord Mansfield's references to "equity" in Moses v.
 Macferlan.
-When he described the action for money had and received as a "kind of equitable action," he was invoking the Roman concept of æquitas (reasoned fairness), not the institutional jurisdiction of the Court of Chancery.
-Despite this, Canadian courts developed the persistent — and incorrect — belief that unjust enrichment is an equitable doctrine.
-As this chapter explains, that error has real and costly consequences.
+When he described the action for money had and received as a "kind of equitable action," he was invoking the Roman concept of aequitas (reasoned fairness), not the institutional jurisdiction of the Court of Chancery.
+Despite this, Canadian courts developed the persistent and incorrect belief that unjust enrichment is an equitable doctrine.
+That error has real and costly consequences.

 Unjust Enrichment Is Not Equitable in Origin